 Each of the current independent non-executive Directors has given an annual confirmation of his independence pursuant to Rule 3.13 of the Listing Rules to the Company.
 As disclosed under the section headed "Directors" of "Directors and Senior Management" of this report, although Mr. Van Eck has previous directorships in the Company and Home Control Singapore Pte.
 Ltd., taking into account the reasons (a)-(d) set out in his biography in the section headed "Directors and Senior Management" in this report, the Board considers Mr. Van Eck to be independent.
-The nomination committee of the Company (the "Nomination Committee") and the Board have assessed the independence of each of the independent non-executive Directors and are satisfied that they have the required character, integrity and experience to fulfil the role of an independent non executive director and consider each of them to be independent under Rule 3.13 of the Listing Rules.
+The Nomination Committee and the Board have assessed the independence of each of the independent non-executive Directors and are satisfied that they have the required character, integrity and experience to fulfil the role of an independent non executive director and consider each of them to be independent under Rule 3.13 of the Listing Rules.